dryajov/alicatejs/README.md

 An application that will attach itself to the `#myapp` selector, is constructed, using `/helloworld` path as its index page/location.
 Once we have an application, we can start `mount`ing our views on a desired path, this will allow alicatejs to render the view when the browser navigates to that path.
 Next a `Label` component is added as a child of the `View`.
 The `Label` will render the contents of its `text` property to the associated html element.

 ###Why AMD?
 Javascript lacks a standard way of defining and importing modules, the Asynchronous Module Definition API fills in this gap pretty nicely.
-I feel like using AMD, gives the code base a lot more structure and makes it more manageable and easy to work with.
+Using AMD, gives the code base a lot more structure and makes it more pleasant to work with.

 ###Why jQuery?
-jQuery allows to interact with the DOM without worrying about browser specific quirks and due to its popularity chances are that it is already deployed to the end user site.
+jQuery allows to interact with the DOM without worrying about browser specific quirks, and due to its popularity chances are that it is already deployed to the end user site.